Merchandise Categories in SAP : Tables, Tcodes and Quick Tips

 How To retrieve Merchandise Category’s Hierarchies of an Article

-“Retrieving MCH level is to be done with following logic:
+“Retrieving MCH level is to be done with the following logic:

 - First take the Merchandise category of an Article from MARA table from field MARA-MAKTL.

 - Pass this merchandise category to a function MERCHANDISE_GROUP_HIER_ART_SEL.

 “If you wish to scale the Hierarchy via tables you will need to do this via the classification structure.
 SAP Retail uses the class type 026 for the different Hierarchy Levels.

 Therefore, starting at the highest level in WGUS use table KLAH and enter the hierarchy number/name in the CLASS field and retrieve the CLINT field value you can then pass this CLINT value to table KSSK and retrieve the assignments.